 Since displacement is also important in stress analysis, we can visualize both the von Mises stress and displacement.
 You can do this by clicking the ‘DIS’ tab in the Results config in the post-processor and enable displacement by clicking the ‘Globe’ symbol.

 Since the displacement of the crane is very small, we will need to scale the displacement to clearly visualize it.
 You can scale the displacement by going to ‘Dis: displacement’ under ‘Results’.
 Here, you can change the Scale factor of the displacement.

-For example, the picture below is an example of the displacement scaled by a factor of 50.
+For example, the picture below is a visualization of the von Mises stress and the crane is deformed by a factor of 50.

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.